qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 is_closed
 .........

-Returns true if a line string is closed (start and end points are coincident), or false if a line string is not closed.
+Returns TRUE if a line string is closed (start and end points are coincident), or false if a line string is not closed.
 If the geometry is not a line string then the result will be NULL.

 .. list-table::
    :widths: 15 85